United 93 (film): Top 10 lists

 Joe Morgenstern of The Wall Street Journal and Steven Rea of The Philadelphia Inquirer named it among the top ten best films of 2006.

 Accolades

 United 93 received numerous awards and nominations from film critics and guilds.
-Ultimately, the film received two Academy Award nominations—Best Director and Best Film Editing—at the 79th Academy Awards, and six BAFTA nominations, including Best British Film, at the 60th British Academy Film Awards, winning two for Best Director and Best Film Editing.
+The film received two Academy Award nominations—Best Director and Best Film Editing—at the 79th Academy Awards, and six BAFTA nominations, including Best British Film, at the 60th British Academy Film Awards, winning two for Best Director and Best Film Editing.